The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - D- This patient has developed left sided hydronephrosis in the setting of recurrent urinary tract infections.
 The T2-weighted MRI shows a proximal obstruction at the level of the ureteropelvic junction—site where the ureter leaves the renal collecting pelvis.
 This is a more common site of ureteric obstruction than the uterovesical junction (site where the ureter enters the bladder).
 The hydronephrosis develops as a result of increased back pressure on the proximal renal system.
 Obstructed areas are viewed as dark areas of T2-weighted MRI followed by relatively diminished intensity due to impaired contrast movement around the obstruction (some leaks through).

 - C- This otherwise healthy newborn is found to have a penile-appearing structure with hypospadias located above the vaginal introitus.
 If this infant is found to have a 46, XX karyotype, this is most likely caused by maternal exposure to androgens while pregnant causing virilization.
 (A) 17alpha-hydroxyprogesterone is converted to 11-deoxycortisol and then cortisol.
-Deficiency would lead to adrenal insufficiency, hypotension, and impaired stress response.
+Deficiency would lead to adrenal insufficiency, hypertension, and impaired stress response.
 This would not likely lead to virilization as less 17 alpha-hydroxyprogesterone would be converted to androstenedione for testosterone production.
 Normal female external genitalia would be expected at birth, although 21-beta hydroxylase deficiency and 11-beta hydroxylase deficiency can present with virilization.
 (B & D) Increased concentration of mullerian-inhibiting substance and/or the presence of sex-determing region Y would lead to expression of Wolffian duct structures and a lack of the uterus, fallopian tubes, and upper vagina.
 Ambiguous external genitalia would be unlikely in this case as the XX fetus would produce estrogen, causing the formation of female external genitalia.
 (E) 5alpha-reductase deficiency is a disorder of 46, XY males in which testosterone cannot be converted to dihydrotestosterone (DHT).
 This prevents the adequate maturation of the external male genitalia during development resulting in internal male genitalia and external female-appearing genitalia.
 This classically resolves at puberty as the substantial increase in testosterone leads to the maturation of male external genitalia.
+For additional information check out MedSchool Bootcamp's video on Disorders of Sexual Development.

 - E- Ischemic reperfusion injury occurs when oxygen is reintroduced into an environment of prior ischemia.
 This is frequently observed in peripheral vascular disease and acute coronary syndrome.
 This may also be secondary to interventions, including percutaneous coronary intervention when reperfusion is attempted.
 The mechanism of reperfusion injury involves the production of free radicals and tissue damage.
 This may progress to necrosis (nonphysiologic cell death), in this case of the myocardial tissue.
-Necrosis results in mitochondrial edema and swelling of other organelles secondary to lack of ATP production that eventually leads to nuclear changes., including karyolysis (disintegration of the nucleus) and plasma membrane damage secondary to acute rises in intracellular calcium.
+Necrosis results in mitochondrial edema and swelling of other organelles secondary to lack of ATP production that eventually leads to nuclear changes, including karyolysis (disintegration of the nucleus) and plasma membrane damage secondary to acute rises in intracellular calcium.
 Of these options, only lysis of the plasma membrane is directly responsible for troponin (an intracellular enzyme) leaking into the systemic circulation.
+For additional information check out MedSchool Bootcamp's video on Necrosis.

 - B- This patient presents with a concern for traumatic spinal cord injury from cervical subluxation in proximity to the C6 vertebrae.
 Elbow flexion is supplied by the C5 nerve roots and would be most cephalad to the lesion from the options presented.
 Wrist flexion is primarily supplied by C6-C7, elbow extension C7, thumb abduction C8, and finger abduction T1.
 Of additional note, cervical spinal nerve roots exit the canal above the vertebrae that correspond to the segment of the root.